 Â

-- Polished Language and Vocabulary: The writing may use sophisticated phrasing that feels out of step with a typical high school student voice.
+- Polished Language and Vocabulary: The writing may use sophisticated phrasing that feels out of step with a typical high school student's voice.

 - Lack of Unique Details: Specific moments, dialogue, or idiosyncratic observations are often missing, which are hallmarks of human writing.